London Scottish Golf Club

 London Scottish Golf Club near the windmill on Wimbledon Common is the third oldest golf club in England.

 It was founded in 1865 by members of the London Scottish Volunteer Rifles (later the London Scottish regiment), who were stationed on the common.
 Some of the holes were laid out roughly along the lines of rifle ranges.
-There is evidence to suggest that golf was played on the course for at least two years before the club's formal foundation, which would make London Scottish the longest continually played upon golf course in England.
+Golf was played on the course for at least three years before the club's formal foundation, which makes it the longest continually played-upon golf course in England.

-Originally consisting of seven holes, it was redesigned as an 18-hole course by the club professional Tom Dunn in 1871, thereby becoming only the fifth golf course in the world – and the first in England – to have 18 holes.
-The redesign came in the same year that the Wimbledon and Putney Commons Act took the common away from the ownership of the 5th Earl Spencer and into public hands.
-The land over which the course was laid out is heath and woodland.
+Initially laid out by Willie Dunn Sr. and consisting of seven holes for much of its early existence, it was redesigned as an 18-hole course by the club's professional Tom Dunn, son of Willie Dunn Sr, in 1871 – thereby becoming only the fifth golf course in the world to have 18 holes and the first in England.
+The redesign of the course came in the same year that the Wimbledon and Putney Commons Act took the common away from the ownership of the 5th Earl Spencer and into public hands.
+The land over which it was laid out is heath and woodland.

+The club was opened up to women in 1872.
 The London Scottish course hosted the first ever Oxford v Cambridge University golf match in 1878, and the annual fixture was played there for almost two decades until 1896, after which it moved to Royal St Georges in Sandwich.

 In 1881 a split within the club between military and civilian members, including Laidlaw Purves, led to the creation by the civilians of what is now Royal Wimbledon Golf Club.
-The two clubs shared the course until 1907, when Royal Wimbledon members built their own new course just off the common.
-The following year Wimbledon Common Golf Club was founded, and began to share the old course on the common with London Scottish.
-That arrangement has continued to the present day.
+The two clubs shared the course on the common in largely amicable circumstances until 1908, when Royal Wimbledon opened its own new course just off the common.
+However, its members continued to play on the common, as well as the new course, until 1915.

+In 1908 Wimbledon Common Golf Club was founded, and also began to share the old course on the common with London Scottish – meaning that between 1908 and 1915 there were three clubs playing on the 18 holes of the common.
+Once Royal Wimbledon fully departed in 1915, London Scottish and Wimbledon Common GC shared the course, and that arrangement has continued to the present day.
 Although the clubs are entirely separate, with their own clubhouses and different starting points, they work together and jointly employ the course green-keeping staff.